Invasion of Hanover (1757): Background

-Following the outbreak of the first fighting between Britain and France in North America in 1754, the French leadership saw that the limited population, troops and resources available in French Canada meant it would ultimately fall to the British if the war was prolonged, and decided to try to gain an equivalent in Europe to exchange for Canada at the negotiating table.
+Following the outbreak of the first fighting between Britain and France in North America in 1754, the French leadership saw that the limited population, troops and resources available in New France meant that it would ultimately fall to the British if the war was prolonged.
+France decided to try to gain an equivalent in Europe to exchange for Canada at the negotiating table.

 Since 1714 Britain and the Electorate of Hanover had shared a single monarch.
-George II was ruler of both states – and the French believed they could exert pressure on him as King of Great Britain by occupying Hanover.
-In response Britain initially planned to hire 50,000 Russian troops to defend Hanover but later altered the plan by making an alliance with Prussia and forming an Army of Observation composed of Hanoverian, Brunswick and Hessian troops mostly paid for by the British government.
+George II was ruler of both states, and the French believed that they could exert pressure on him as King of Great Britain by occupying Hanover.
+In response, Britain initially planned to hire 50,000 Russian troops to defend Hanover but later altered the plan by making an alliance with Prussia and forming an Army of Observation composed of Hanoverian, Brunswick and Hessian troops, mostly paid for by the British government.
 A number of British officers, such as Jeffrey Amherst and Guy Carleton, were given commands in the force.
-It was placed under the command of the Duke of Cumberland, second son of George II.
-The name Army of Observation expressed a hope that the army would serve as a deterrent and their role would merely be to observe.
+It was placed under the command of the Duke of Cumberland, the second son of George II.
+The name "Army of Observation" expressed a hope that the army would serve as a deterrent and have a role merely to observe.
 In early 1756, when a French invasion of the British Isles seemed imminent, many of the Hanoverian and Hessian troops were shipped to southern England to boost its defences.
 As the threat of invasion subsided, the troops were then shipped back to Germany again.

-The prospect of fighting in Western Germany coincided with a dispute between Austria and Prussia, who went to war in 1756.
-Following the First Treaty of Versailles, Austria and France formed the Franco-Austrian Alliance and sought to defeat the German allies in turn in 1757.
-First a major French force would sweep through Western Germany defeating and occupying Hanover, and the French would swing to attack Prussia from the west while Austria came from the south.
-France began building up a large force known as the Army of Westphalia under the Duc d'Estrées.
+The prospect of fighting in Western Germany coincided with a dispute between Austria and Prussia, which went to war in 1756.
+Following the First Treaty of Versailles, Austria and France formed the Franco-Austrian alliance and sought to defeat the German allies in turn in 1757.
+A major French force first would sweep through western Germany and defeat and occupy Hanover.
+Then, the French would swing to attack Prussia from the west while Austria came from the south.
+France began building up a large force, known as the Army of Westphalia, under Louis Charles César Le Tellier, duc d'Estrées.